abbreviatedman/spellbound/data/quotes.md

 234
 00:10:01,601 --> 00:10:04,226
-As a child of the Earth...
+As a child of the Earth…

 235
 00:10:05,242 --> 00:10:08,453